Press Releases & Faculty in the Community

 Professor of Theatre and Dance Dr. Delbert Hall has a new book available for purchase, "Rigging Math Made Simple."
 Published by Spring Knoll Press, this text explores math formulas for solving problems in suspending objects in theatrical and arena settings.

-, the book "...will also help users grasp some of the principles behind the physics of rigging."
+According to Spring Knoll Press, the book "...will also help users grasp some of the principles behind the physics of rigging."

 "The target audience is primarily people who want to obtain entertainment rigging certifications and need help learning to do the math," says Hall.
 "This book takes riggers step-by-step through solving rigging math problems, and includes tips for remembering the formulas.
 The book also includes sample problems for readers to solve."